-Your Doctor may order discharge medication or provide you with a Prescription if required.
-Nursing staff will be able to provide you with education about your discharge medication.
+Prior to discharge, your medications will be reviewed.
+If any have been removed or new ones added, we will document this on your Discharge Summary.
 If you have consented, a copy of your Discharge Summary will be uploaded to your My Health Record for your GP to view.
 Please ensure you clearly understand all instructions about your ongoing medicines with your pharmacist when you have your prescriptions filled.
 Pharmacists are trained professionals who can assist you further and can monitor the ongoing safety of your medicines.
 Pain killers and some other medicines may make you drowsy so please be careful when performing any activities.